skosch/YinYangFit/docs/source/index.markdown

 <h2 class="nonumber">Abstract</h2>
 Adjusting letter distances to be visually pleasing is a challenging and time-consuming task.
-As existing tools are too primitive to reliably handle the infinite variety of typefaces, designers have to mostly rely on their intuitive judgment.
+As existing tools are too primitive to reliably handle the infinite variety of typefaces, designers still need to rely on their intuitive judgment.
 I review how letterfitting fits into the current scientific understanding of how letters and words are perceived in the brain, and present approximate models